gbd-ufsc/brModelo-Official-Versions/README.md

 # BrModelo

+A database modeling teaching software.

-Here you will find the executable versions of BrModelo under development in the UFSC Database Group.
+Here you will find the executable versions of BrModelo tool under development in the UFSC Database Group.

 Main functionalities: